 This will open the es_systems.cfg

-file as read-only, so it can’t be edited at this point.
+file as read-only, so it can not be edited at this point.

 Each <system>